-The proposed Fastway bus service will be impacted by Rusper Road congestion, particularly with the addition of the two planned schools.
+The proposed Fastway bus service will be impacted by Rusper Road congestion, and again the roads are not sufficiently wide enough for buses to pass each other safely, on some part of the road.
 The Horsham District Council Infrastructure Delivery Plan 2023 Horsham District Council | Infrastructure Delivery Plan 2023 Page 28 states that, "Bus travel plays an important role in improving sustainable transport, reducing the number of private vehicles on the road, and thus reducing congestion.
 In Horsham District, 88% of households own at least one car compared with a regional average of 81% and a national average of 74%.
 76% of journeys to work from residences within the district tend to be taken by car."